Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: New bounds on separating redundancy

 then there exists an $l$-separating parity-check matrix for $\mathcal{C}$ with $t$ rows.
 Clearly, the above inequality is equivalent to Inequality (\ref{ineq:piegon}), proving the same bound by a probabilistic argument.

 In the proofs of Theorems \ref{thm:probabilistic} and \ref{thm:probabilistic2}, we randomly sample a parity-check matrix $A$ for a supercode of $\mathcal{C}$.
-Note that if $A$ has a large number of rows, it is very likely $l$-separating.
-Hence, if we took sufficiently large $A$, then the argument would be nearly identical to the probabilistic version of the proof of Theorem \ref{upb:probabilistic} except that with our approach there would be a very tiny probability that the chosen $A$ lacked enough linearly independent rows to be a parity-check matrix for $\mathcal{C}$.
-The trick we used for our upper bounds is that we deliberately pick rather small $A$ and, if it is not $S$-separating for some $S\in\mathcal{S}$, fix the blemishes by appending a few more rows.
-Once we finish making our small matrix $S$-separating for any $S\in\mathcal{S}$, Lemma \ref{lm:superPMisPM} assures that the modified matrix is automatically a parity-check matrix for $\mathcal{C}$ rather than for its supercode.
+Note that if $A$ has a large number of rows, it is very likely $l$-separating and requires virtually no additional rows.
+Hence, if we took a sufficiently large $A$, then the argument would be nearly identical to the probabilistic version of the proof of Theorem \ref{upb:probabilistic} except that with our approach there would be a very tiny probability that the chosen $A$ lacked enough linearly independent rows to be a parity-check matrix for $\mathcal{C}$.
+The trick we used for our upper bounds is that we deliberately pick rather small $A$ and, if it is not $S$-separating for some $S\in\mathcal{S}$, we fix the blemishes by appending a few more rows.
+Once we finish making our small matrix $S$-separating for any $S\in\mathcal{S}$, Lemma \ref{lm:superPMisPM} assures that the modified matrix is automatically a parity-check matrix for $\mathcal{C}$ rather than for its proper supercode with a larger dimension.

 The crucial point is that, unlike the probabilistic proof of Theorem \ref{upb:probabilistic}, the proofs of Theorems \ref{thm:probabilistic} and \ref{thm:probabilistic2} do not require a probability space in which a randomly chosen matrix is typically $l$-separating.
 Hence, our bounds can be sharper as long as we can make a good estimate of the required number of additional rows.